Who's The Better Rapper: James Corden, Or Ed Sheeran?

 From the look of the new teaser, it will all come to a head with a rap-happy Carpool Karaoke segment that Sheeran's many fans will never forget.

-The "Shape Of You" singer, who began his music career in London, joined Corden for a very special episode of The Late Late Show.
-Corden brought the singer to his hometown for some cruising — and ended up singing (and rapping!) along to Sheeran's own hits in an episode that will air later this month.
+The "Shape Of You" singer, who calls the U.K. home and began his music career in London, joined Corden in the British city for a very special episode of The Late Late Show.
+Corden, who hails from England (in case that accent wasn't enough of a giveaway), brought the singer to his hometown for some cruising — and ended up singing (and rapping!) along to Sheeran's own hits in an episode that will air later this month.

 Advertisement